 Cormonachan Woodlands are Community Woodlands and we encourage Open Access for both local people and visitors to the area.
 Whether you are walking the dog or out for a stroll with the family, you’ll find a beautiful wild space to be appreciated in any season of the year.
 We hope you will “leave only footprints and take only photos” keeping the woodlands a pleasure for all.

-The short walk of 1 km is the green Squirrel Trail to the south of the area and the long blue circular walk around the whole area is approximately 2 ½ km.
+The short walk of 1 km is the green Squirrel Trail to the south of the area with a Red Squirrel Hide and Contemplation Shelter and the long blue circular walk around the whole area is approximately 2 ½ km.
 Please note these two paths have several steep inclines on them but benches have been positioned in various places around the walks for you to rest and admire the views.

 There are now some interactive sculptures in Cormonachan Woodlands – see if you can find them…